HuyaneMatsu/scarletio/scarletio/streaming/README.md

 zip_stream = create_zip_stream_resource(files, name_deduplicator = None)
 ```

-The default name deduplicator can also be passed in with different configuration.
+The default name deduplicator can also use different configuration.
 Here is an example modifying it from `path (index).extension` to `path~index.extension` by providing a different regex
 and name reconstructor.